MarkLWorkman/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   Sessions uses session id to authenticate users, web tokens uses a token for authentication.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+   It hashes passwords.
+So unless someone knows the password and specific salt and how many rounds were used, chances are they will not figure out the password.
 3. How are unit tests different from integration and end-to-end testing?
+   Unit tests can be used to test smaller pieces of code.
+Integration tests test how code blocks function together.
+End to end tests how the entire application runs.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+   You start off by making test that are meant to fail.
+Then you fix it so it passes and then you refacter the code so if runs better.